Nexfinity/CakeyBot-Wiki/en/core/setup-premium.md

 4. Follow the instructions to complete the payment process.

 After, you can also purchase add-ons or cancel the subscription.

+> Cakey Personal is bought on its own page, [cakey.bot/personal](https://cakey.bot/personal), and is applied to **you**, not to a server - there is nothing to add to a server afterwards.
+{.is-info}
 # How to Apply Premium to Servers
 Here are some step-by-step instructions on how to apply premium to servers:
 1. Open the [web dashboard](https://cakey.bot/dashboard).